 Beginning of transcription:

-Badi: We’ll start with a few questions.
-If you can, tell us a little bit about your background and how it connected you to policing and led you at the end to this position, the number one police officer in Israel.
+Badi: Let’s start with a few questions.
+If you can, tell us a little bit about your background and how you became interested in police work.
+And how did you wind up as the number one police officer in Israel?

-Roni: Well, my background is 27 years in the Israel Security Agency (ISA, formerly known as the Shin Bet).
-Before that, I was in the military for eight years, so that’s less relevant, but 27 years in the ISA, and basically from a primary field position to deputy director of the ISA.
-Along the way, I was lucky enough to lead a perception that is actually similar in its concept, and basically, make all the work plans of the subdivisions that engage in counterterrorism outcome oriented.
+Roni: Well, I served for 27 years in the Israel Security Agency [ISA, formerly known as the Shin Bet].
+Before that, I was in the military for eight years.
+That’s less relevant.
+But I spent 27 years in the ISA, starting in a primary field position and gradually becoming deputy director.
+Along the way, I was lucky enough to be able to lead a change in perception.
+And, basically, because of that change, all the work plans of the subdivisions engaged in counterterrorism had to become outcome-oriented.

-I’ll describe my experience a little bit: I became the head of such a subdivision, a counterterrorism subdivision is basically a subdivision that has all professions, for the first time it’s an encounter from above, professional departments and it has a large geographic area, and, ultimately, it has to provide counterterrorism in this area.
-So I actually discover at the peak of the second Intifada, I came to the Samaria Subdivision and discovered that basically all the heavy resources of the organization are invested in this subdivision's arena, the technology has all its attention there, the operational units have all their attention there, and in every productivity parameter, the division is in the lead, it's number 1 – it has the most arrests, the most targeted killings, the most thwarts, the most cases, the most detainees, inputs, outputs, you’re ‘in heaven’.
-And the outcomes are the same all the time.
-As if nothing is happening on the terrorism graph.
-And then I go and ask the people in management: Doesn’t it bother you?
-Doesn’t it bother you that it’s actually like that?
-And then they said, you know what would have happened if we hadn’t done what we’re doing?
-And I told them: Yes, you're right, obviously these outputs lead to the outcomes in some way.
-But if we don’t provide service or value to the customer, and our customer is the citizens of Israel who want to be shot at less, exploded on less, etc., if we don’t show them that we’re breaking that curve, then we're not providing our service.
-They said: But we're working 24 hours a day.
-It meant having to think about what we should do differently...
-First of all, it’s an axiom, before I knew what to say it was, it’s an axiom, I also knew intuitively what needed to be done, but for that matter, it was utterly axiomatic, at the end of the day, we can’t be in a given position, unable to break the graph, surely at such an unreasonable level of terror, even though we are truly the number one subdivision in terms of our level of output.
+I’ll describe my experience there a little: I became the head of a counterterrorism subdivision, which basically includes all the professions.
+It’s a top-down division, with different professional departments, and it covers a large geographic area in which it has to carry out counterterrorism activity.At the peak of the Second Intifada, I came to the Samaria subdivision and discovered that all the heavy resources and technology of the larger organization were invested in this subdivision’s area.
+All the attention was there – the operational units had all their attention there.
+In every parameter of productivity, that division is in the lead, it’s number one.
+The Samaria subdivision has the most arrests, the most targeted killings, the most thwarts, the most cases, the most detainees, inputs, outputs – you’re “in heaven.”
+But the outcomes are the same all the time.
+Nothing changes on the terrorism curve.
+I asked the people in management: Doesn’t it bother you?
+Doesn’t it bother you that it’s like this?
+And they said: “Do you know what would have happened if we hadn’t done what we’re doing?”
+I told them: You’re right, obviously these efforts have some kind of effect.
+But if we don’t provide good service to the customer, and our customers are the citizens of Israel who want to be shot at less, blown up less, etc., if we don’t show them that we’re breaking that curve, then we’re not providing our service.
+They said: “But we’re working 24 hours a day.”
+So, it meant having to think differently about what we should do...It’s self-evident.
+Before I even knew what to call it, I knew intuitively what needed to be done, but it was completely obvious to me.
+At the end of the day, we can’t be in this position, unable to stop the curve of such an unreasonable level of terror, even though we are clearly the number one subdivision in terms of our level of outputs.
 But does it help the citizens?
-The citizens don't care.
-They don't care how many I've arrested, nor do they care about indictments; they don't care about anything.
-They care whether I provide them with this service – yes or no; whether I am lowering the terror graph – yes or no. That's the discourse we began.
+The citizens don’t care how many I’ve arrested, they don’t care about indictments; they don’t care about any of that.
+They care whether or not I provide them with this service; am I lowering the level of terror or not.
+That’s the dialogue we began.